sj-piano/ethereum-smart-contract-toolset/README.md

 Store it in the `user-data` directory in a new file called `ethereum-mainnet-private-key.txt`.

 See the balance of the address:
-`pnpm exec -- ts-node scripts/get-balance.ts --network=mainnet --log-level info --address-file user-data/ethereum-mainnet-address.txt`
+`pnpm ts-node scripts/get-balance.ts --network=mainnet --log-level info --address-file user-data/ethereum-mainnet-address.txt`

 The result should match the balance shown in Metamask for your "Test" account.